koobind/koobind/docs/ldap.md

 - The 8 first parameters are common to all Identity providers.
 - (1): 389 if insecureNoSSL, 636 otherwise.
 - (2) rootCA and rootCAData are exclusive.
 The goal is to provide the CA who issued the LDAP server certificate.
 By providing a file (rootCA) or by
-- (3) The filter for group/user relationship will be: (<linkGroupAttr>=<Value of LinkUserAttr for the user>).
-If there is several value for LinkUserAttr, will loop on.
+- (3) The filter for group/user relationship will be: `<linkGroupAttr>=<Value of LinkUserAttr for the user>`.
+If there is several values for LinkUserAttr, system will loop on.

 ## Sample configurations